smolanalyst/smolanalyst/README.md

 ## What is SmolAnalyst?

 SmolAnalyst is a tool that allows you to analyze data using natural language instructions.
 It uses Hugging Face's Smolagent to generate Python code that processes your data files within a secure, containerized environment.
-For security and isolation, SmolAnalyst relies on [Podman](https://podman.io/) to run all analysis tasks inside containers—so you’ll need to have Podman installed on your system.
+For security and isolation, SmolAnalyst relies on container technology to run all analysis tasks inside containers—so you'll need to have either [Podman](https://podman.io/) or [Docker](https://www.docker.com/) installed on your system.
 Smolanalyst handles the execution environment, file management, and security aspects so you can focus on your analysis tasks.

 ## Installation